|

 Only UTF-8 encoding is currently supported.

-The header and elements section must then follow.
-A layers section can optionally be included.
-A sample xml markup file is shown below:
+A complete sample xml markup file is shown below:

 <?xml version="1.0" encoding="UTF-8"?>